Lamden/docs/docs/migration/block_service.md

 The legacy Lamden Block Service can be decommissioned, including all mongo tables.

 The new Arko Block Service will have a dockerized instal.
-All genesis state will be downloaded via a file when the blockservice starts and then new block discovry will begin.
+All genesis state will be downloaded via a file when the block service starts and then new block discovery will begin.

 ## Endpoint Changes

 ### history endpoints tx_uid
 Legacy Lamden Block Service needed to create a UID for transactions, called the `tx_uid`.
-This was a unique and orderable value that could be assined to each transaction that was parsed from a block.
-In general it was blocknumber.subblock.transaction_index
+This was a unique and orderable value that could be assigned to each transaction that was parsed from a block.
+In general it was `blocknumber.subblock.transaction_index`

-Arko blocks only have one transaciton allowing us to use the block number as it is both unique and orderable.
+Arko blocks only have one transaction allowing us to use the block number as it is both unique and orderable.

 In the API `tx_uid` has been replaced with the simpler `start_block_num`.